GPU Computing

 GOAL:

-implement an algorithm on GPU, analyze and model its
+implement an algorithm on GPU, analyze, model its performance

 Topics